sausheong/tanuki/README.md

             conn.sendall(str.encode(json.dumps(response)+"\n", 'utf-8' ))
 ```

+## Sample web app

+I've created a sample web app to show how a simple Tanuki web app can be created.
+Please check out https://github.com/sausheong/pompoko.

 ## Why Tanuki?

 It seems a bit of work to write a single web app in different programming languages, so why do it?
 It's really all about future-proofing.